Deinigu/TFG-Diego/README.md

 * Karl Khader Thurnhofer Hemsi

 ## License 📄
-This project is under the MIT License - See the file [LICENSE.md](LICENSE.md) for more details.
+This project is under the MIT License - See the file [LICENSE](LICENSE) for more details.